higginsrob/idb/README.md

     ]
   }).then(function(db){

-    // db.connection is the result of window.indexedDB.open(name, version)
+    // the returned "db" object wraps promise prototype methods around the IDBDatabase
-    console.log(db.connection);
+    // you can manually access the result of window.indexedDB.open(name, version) with db.connection console.log(db.connection);

     // add records to the table